Totamaa/snake/readme.md

 ## **Install and Run**
 You can test at [this link](https://www.games.matteo-calderaro.com) (maybe not the last version) or
 * clone this repo
-* open the folder with vscode
-* install "live server" vscode extension
-* go in live and play
+* open index.html and enjoy !

 ## **Credis**
 this project was done in javascript class: